andersresell/VUMAT-Hershey-MJC/README.md

 The implemented material model uses the Modified Johnson Cook (MJC) thermo-viscoplastic model and the Hershey yield surface.
 To perform the return mapping (update the stress, strain and internal variables), the cutting-plane method is used.

+Part of the source files can be viewed in subroutine directory.
+For a complete version of the code, as well as a detailed report covering the theory, visit caeassistant.com.

 ![Viewport comparison of a single element simple shear test](snapshot.png)

-Part of the source files can be viewed in subroutine directory, for a complete version of the code, visit caeassistant.com
+**USAGE:**

 Below it is shown how to specify the material of the subroutine in the input file: